Avogadro/two.avogadro.cc/source/docs/menus/view-menu.md

 Color Atoms
 : Change the color of the atoms by a property with one of the available colormaps, or by a custom color.
 By default, this colors atoms by their element.
 There are two sets of available colormaps for atoms, one set for charge that works on a blue-red motif, and another for color-by-index and color-by-distance that has a larger range of colors.

-:::{note}
-:class: dropdown
-:label: Available Colormaps
+:::{dropdown} Show Available Colormaps
+:color: info

 ![](../../_static/avogadro_charge_colors.svg)
 ![](../../_static/avogadro_colors.svg)
 :::